 Notes

-1 This is a compilation of the Water Services Licensing Act 1995 and includes the amendments made by the other written laws referred to in the following table.
+1 This reprint is a compilation as at 6 July 2012 of the Water Services Licensing Act 1995 and includes the amendments made by the other written laws referred to in the following table.
 The table also contains information about any reprint.

 Compilation table